TYPO3/get.typo3.org/README.md

 ## Generating new release notes HTML

-- Write release notes as .md file
+- Write release notes as .md file (in release-notes/ReleaseNotes)
 - have pandoc installed
-- add pandoc path to .env file
+- add pandoc path to .env file (see .env.tmpl)
 - do composer install in Build/MdConverter
-- call php Build/MdConverter/ConvertReleaseNotes
+- call php Build/MdConverter/ConvertReleaseNotes from project root
+- wait.

 ## Release-Notes sub-sites